 Counseling & Psychological Services (CAPS) provides brief individual, group and couples counseling services.
 Services are provided by licensed mental health professionals (psychologists and professional clinical counselors) and supervised graduate student trainees.
 Students currently receiving counseling at CAPS may also receive psychiatric services (medication evaluation and management) from a CAPS attending psychiatrist or supervised psychiatric resident if deemed appropriate.
 CAPS also provides consultation and outreach services to the larger UC community.

 Eligible students include matriculated students enrolled in courses for the current semester at any UC Campus.
 Students enrolled in the following programs are not eligible for services:

-· Senior Audit
+- Senior Audit (non-UC students)

 CAPS does not provide phone or online counseling services.